-Under the Credit Agreement, we must report adjusted net income each period.
-Adjusted net income as defined must not be less than one dollar \$(1,000), \$(500) and \$1.00 (one dollar), respectively for the quarters ended June 30, 2012, September 20, 2012 and December 31, 2012.
+Under the Credit Agreement as in effect at September 30, 2012, we were required to report adjusted net income each period.
+Adjusted net income as defined was required to not be less than \$(1,000), \$(500) and \$1.00 (one dollar), respectively for the quarters ended June 30, 2012, September 30, 2012 and December 31, 2012.
 For the 12-month periods thereafter, adjusted net income shall not be less than \$1.00 (one dollar).
 The Credit Agreement defines adjusted net income as net income, adjusted by excluding all cash and non-cash gains, losses, income and expenses related to the following: (a) Joint Ventures (though cash gains, losses, income and expenses related thereto shall not be excluded), (b) Swap Contracts and hedging activities, (c) corporate reorganization and restructuring activities or subsidiary start-up operations, and (d) the sale, disposition, purchase or acquisition of assets, other than in the ordinary course of business.
-The Company's results for quarter ending June 30, 2012 included material unrealized gains from hedging activities and a material non-cash loss from equity method investments.
-Adjusted net income exceeded the \$(1,000) requirement, and we were in compliance with this covenant at June 30, 2012.
-Our ability to continue to maintain compliance with our debt covenants will require improved operating results.
-We must also meet, and did meet at June 30, 2012, the following ratio:
+The Company's results for quarter ending September 30, 2012 included material unrealized gains from hedging activities and a non-cash loss from equity method investments.
+We were not in compliance with our Adjusted Net Income requirement to exceed the \$(500) requirement at September 30, 2012.
+We obtained a waiver from our primary lender for this default.
+Our ability to comply with our future debt covenants will require improved operating results.
+We must also meet, and did meet at September 30, 2012, the following ratio: